JcooperSmartwyre/candidate-test/originalProblem.md

 - You will be scheduled for an hour and a half with an interviewer to discuss and solve this problem.
 - A booking will not exceed 24 hours in duration.
 - Assume that bookings extend the entire length of the day and that there cannot be more than one booking per day.
+- Test different scenarios by putting the input data into the `data.js` file.
 - The `fromBookings` function should be able to pass tests defined in `fromBookings.test.js`.
 - As part of your solution please create a local git repo and provide it to your interviewer at the end as a zip file.
 - Please use the editor of your choice.